knightsUCF/SC/Analysis.md

 <h3> Outline </h3>

 We are using this outline to replicate the results in the study:

 https://github.com/knightsUCF/SC/blob/main/Outline.md

+We are starting on the section: "Dimensional Reduction, Clustering, and Differential Gene expression testing"

+TODO: genomic data sequencing might require starting on the data preprocessing section.
+Currently we are using the toy data given by the Seurat tutorial.

 <h3> Libraries </h3>